 How to send coupon codes to specific buyers groups

-You’ll be able to send coded coupons to specific buyer groups by going to the Seller Hub Marketing tab and accessing the new segmentation section.
+You’ll soon be able to send coded coupons to specific buyer groups by accessing the new segmentation section in your Seller Hub Marketing tab.

 - Set up your coded coupon campaign.

 - Select the group you want to receive the code and the coupon campaign you want to send.

 - Eligible buyers in your groups will then receive your coupon codes.

 You can also customise your message each time you send a code to a specific buyer group.

 Please be aware that the same buyer can’t receive more than one coupon from you in any 14-day period.
 So make sure you choose the most relevant buyers to receive your codes.